roadlesstrodden007-minda/File-Integrity-Checker/README.md

 ## License

-MIT — see [LICENSE.txt](LICENSE.txt).
+MIT — see LICENSE.
 Reuse and modification are welcome; the license asks that the "Built by Roadlesstrodden" attribution stay intact in any copy or derivative.